HashNuke/rotor/README.md

 * Define watch groups in `config/rotors.exs`
 * Run `Rotor.start` in your `IEx` console to run the rotors

-You can also start Rotor anywhere in your code

 ### Example 1: Reload Elixir modules whenever they change

 ```elixir